Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Reweighting

 Every rank-$k$ solution $\bar{X}$ of~\eqref{BPDN} lives in a lower dimensional subspace of $\mathbb{R}^{n\times m}$ spanned by the $n\times k$ row and $m \times k$ column basis vectors corresponding to the nonzero singular values of $\bar{X}$.
 In certain situations, it is possible to estimate the row and column subspaces of the matrix $X$ either from prior subspace information or by solving an initial \eqref{BPDN} problem.

-In the case where $X$ is a vector, it was shown that prior information on the support (nonzero entries) of $X$ can be incorporated in the $\ell_1$-recovery algorithm by solving the weighted-$\ell_1$ minimization problem.
-In this case, the weights are applied such that solutions with large nonzero entries on the support estimate have a lower cost (weighted $\ell_1$ norm) than solutions with large nonzeros outside of the support estimate \cite{Mansour:TIT12}.
+\black{In the vector case, it was shown that prior information on the support (nonzero entries) can be incorporated in the $\ell_1$-recovery algorithm by solving the weighted-$\ell_1$ minimization problem.} In this case, the weights are applied such that solutions with large nonzero entries on the support estimate have a lower cost (weighted $\ell_1$ norm) than solutions with large nonzeros outside of the support estimate \cite{Mansour:TIT12}.